-Vegan meat and cheese options have all but taken over supermarkets, and vegan eggs are not far behind.
-Vegan egg replacements for baking have been a thing for eons (can you say, “Banana”?), but now, you can make scrambled eggs, omelets, quiches, and more, all without harming chickens.
-Take a look at these options:
+Vegan meat and cheese options have all but taken over supermarkets, and vegan eggs aren’t far behind.
+Especially since the price of chicken eggs is skyrocketing due to avian flu, more consumers are looking for eggy options that are better for animals and their wallets.
+Vegan egg replacements for baking have been a thing for eons (can you say, “banana”?), but now, you can make scrambled eggs, omelets, quiches, and more, all without harming chickens.
+Check out these options:

 This liquid vegan egg is made from lupini beans, and it works well in everything from breakfast scrambles to baked goods and pastas.
 Find it at Wegmans or at select health food stores, or order it online using this coupon code for 10% off: PETASIMPLYEGGLESS.